elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### Custom alerting receiver

-It is possible to configure your own alerting receivers for Alertmanager, which you can use to configure alerting to a on-call service that is available in your air-gapped environment.
+It is possible to configure your own alerting receivers for Alertmanager, which you can use to configure alerting to a on-call service that is available in your air-gapped network.
 The following shows a simplified example on how to configure a custom email receiver in `sc-config.yaml`:

 ```yaml
 alerts: